ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Deployment.md

 ```

 ## Launching the Docker containers
-In order to run the containers, run the following command in the *code/* repository:
+In order to run the containers, run the following command in the *code/deploy-docker/* repository:
 ```bash
 make install
 ```
 Notice that downloading and installing the different images might take some time.
-Also, waiting a couple of minutes before executing operations on the Cassandra container is advised.
+Also, waiting a couple of seconds before executing any operations.

 ## Initializing the Cassandra database